 Hronsek is a little village just south of Banská Bystrica.
 It is probably best known for its articulated wooden church – the Hronsek Church.

 The church was built between 1725-1726 and can hold up to 1,100 worshippers in amphitheater-style seating.
-It is the only wooden church in Slovakia which exhibits Scandinavian architectural influences.
+It is the only wooden church in Slovakia that exhibits Scandinavian architectural influences.
 It’s pretty impressive and was built on a cross shape with only wooden pegs — no metal nails.
-The Evangelical church is on the UNESCO Word Heritage List.
+The Evangelical church is on the UNESCO World Heritage List.